Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

 ![](images/dp900lab4.png)

+## Lab Prerequisites

+Before starting this lab, you should have the following prerequisites:

+  - **Azure Subscription**: An active Azure subscription with the required permissions to create and manage Synapse Analytics resources.
+  - **Azure Portal Access**: Permissions to access and navigate the Azure Portal and Synapse Studio

 ## Exercise 1: Provision an Azure Synapse Analytics workspace

 In this exercise, you'll use the Azure Synapse Analytics workspace to ingest and analyze some data.
 The exercise is designed to familiarize you with some key elements of a modern data warehousing solution, not as a comprehensive guide to performing advanced data analysis with Azure Synapse Analytics.

 ### Task 1: Explore an Azure Synapse Analytics workspace

+In this task, you will create a Azure Synapse Analytics workspace.

 1. In the Azure portal, on the **Home** page, use the **&#65291; Create a resource** icon to create a new resource.